charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

 The next stage of this analysis is to delve into comprehensive data patterns and relationships associated with the data.

 Mendlem, S. (2023) claims that “Exploratory Data Analysis (EDA) serves as the compass that guides data scientists through the intricate terrain of datasets”.

+We are carrying out below checks to thoroughly interrogate the data.

+  - Check for Duplicates.
+  - Data Drop (Irrelevant Columns)
+  - Quick EDA with Sweetviz
+  - Plot the distribution of Numerical Features.
+  - Identifying key features help with the diagnosis.
+  - Univariate Analysis.

 =========================================================================================